- Despite what we're told, women aren't hardwired to love their offspring. Evolution has equipped the child with a need for maternal attention.

 Dismissive behavior, as reported by daughters, occurs across a spectrum, and can become combative if the mother actively and aggressively turns dismissal into rejection.
 Human offspring are hardwired to need and seek proximity to their mothers, and therein lies the problem: the daughter’s need for her mother’s attention and love isn’t diminished by the mother’s dismissal.
 In fact, from my own personal experience, I know that it can amp up the need, thrusting the daughter into an active pattern of demand (“Why don’t you care about me/ love me, Mom?” or “Why do you ignore me?”) or a plan to “fix” the situation (“I’ll get all A’s in school or win a prize, and then she’ll love me for sure!”).
 The response, alas, is inevitably the mother’s further withdrawal, often accompanied by complete denial about what took place.

-3. Unavailable.
-Emotionally unavailable mothers, those who actively withdraw at a daughter’s approach or who withhold love from one child while granting it to another, inflict a different kind of damage.
-Be mindful that all children are hardwired to rely on their mothers thanks to evolution.
-“My mother wasn’t mean,” one daughter writes, “But she was emotionally disconnected from me and still is.”
+“My mother wasn’t mean,” one daughter writes.
+“But she was emotionally disconnected from me and still is.”
 These behaviors can include lack of physical contact (no hugging, no comforting); unresponsiveness to a child’s cries or displays of emotion, and her articulated needs as she gets older; and, of course, literal abandonment.

 While the daughter of a dismissive or unavailable mother “disappears” because of inattention and under-parenting, the enmeshed daughter’s sense of self is swallowed whole.
 Untangling enmeshment—the term alone conveys the difficulty—is another road entirely because of the absence of boundaries.
 A healthy and attuned maternal relationship offers security and freedom to roam at once—the infant is released from her mother’s arms to crawl, the adolescent counseled but listened to and respected—and this pattern does not.
 That’s all missing in the enmeshed relationship.